royashbrook/royashbrook.github.io/_posts/2022-04-18-Moving-15-million-documents-to-the-cloud.md

 I had to get on a phone call, so while I was on there I went ahead and exported the data for the previous 10 years which is all that anyone really *wanted* to keep, although we did have data going back another 5 years.
 I believe there was a previous purge of the existing system based on some missing files, so some of that old index data is no good anyway.
 I'll just stick with this for now.
 We do have backups of the entire system in the event there is some emergency and we need to go and grab a full restore.
 Each *full* year was about 450MB of csv data with the prior 3 years taking up only ~20MB total.

 Unfortunately, this server is old enough that it seems the azure portal doesn't work via the web and I can't update the browser anymore.
-Understandable. =) So I had to copy the files down to my local machine next.
+Understandable. 😀 So I had to copy the files down to my local machine next.
 I am interested in seeing what type of memory consumption doing a powershell read on one of these 500mb csv files will produce.
 Copying the 4GB files down over VPN took about 30 min.
-There is a lot of waiting on things to finish with this sort of thing. =P
+There is a lot of waiting on things to finish with this sort of thing. 😛

 ...time passes while I import data...